krishna2206/krishna2206/README.md

 ## 📖 About me
 - 🔭 I’m currently working on Nakama bot
-- 🌱 I’m currently learning Dart/Flutter and Front-end web development
+- 🌱 I’m currently learning React
 - 💬 Ask me about Python

 ## 📫 How to reach me